EN

 • HR compliance: Labor and employment laws are complicated, different in every state, and often changing.
 A PEO helps you follow the rules and avoid costly fines.

-As the shift toward remote work continues, navigating the various state and local laws surrounding employment regulations—like payroll, PTO, minimum wage, and final pay—could become increasingly difficult for small businesses and startups.
 According to Upwork’s Future of Workforce Pulse Report, 36.2 million Americans will be working remotely by 2025—an 87% increase from pre-pandemic levels.
+By 2026, it’s estimated that the number will grow to 40.7 million Americans—21 million above pre-pandemic levels.
 For businesses without in-house knowledge of each state’s specific regulations, leveraging a PEO’s expertise could be an important service to consider.

 Free Quiz